 Helping Young Adults with Severe Mental Illness Navigate the Community

-New Alternatives helps young adults, ages 18 to 21, learn to manage their severe mental illness by providing housing, case management, counseling, nursing care and medication management.
+New Alternatives helps young adults with severe mental illness, ages 18 to 22, learn to live in the community by providing housing, case management, counseling, nursing care and medication management.
 In a safe place to live with 24-hour staffing, clients are able to learn life skills to lead successful adult lives.
 Severe mental illness is a substantial organic or psychiatric disorder of thought, mood, perception, orientation or memory which significantly impairs judgment, behavior or the ability to cope with basic demands of life.
 Intellectual disabilities, epilepsy, developmental disabilities, alcohol or substance abuse, brief periods of intoxication, or criminal behavior do not, alone, constitute serious mental illness.

 People We Help

 New Alternatives is designed for young adults that meet the following criteria:

 - Living with severe mental illness issues